tywerbicki/SIMD_Practice/README.md

 This program uses simd intrinsics to calculate the Pearson correlation coefficient between 2 vectors. <br>
 Compile with: `gcc <correlation_simd.c> -o <test.exe> -march=znver2 -lm` <br>
 You'll notice that the simd implementation is about 2.5x slower than the scalar implementation.
-This is likely because of the frequent array loading and insignificant / uncomplex number crunching.
+This is likely because of the frequent array loading and the absence of any code branching throughout the number crunching.
+Thus, the compiler is able to optimize the scalar code quite well.